-Our chairman, Rob O’Brien, with our dedicated voluntary workforce and our commercial partners, has initiated two exciting developments.
-Our ground is being redeveloped and refurbished, with a new clubhouse replacing our 1973 building which had become somewhat dilapidated, the addition of a 3G area and various other improvements including new dressing rooms built by club volunteers.
+Our chairman, Rob O’Brien, with our dedicated voluntary workforce, has initiated two exciting developments.
+Our ground is being refurbished, with an extended clubhouse and new dressing rooms built by club volunteers.
 Also thanks to Rob’s hard work we are members of the Football Association’s National Futsal League Division Two South.

 Last season was our best for nine years as we finished in third place in the Essex Senior League, just three points behind second placed Bowers & Pitsea, which was our highest league position since we reached the Southern League play-off semi-finals in 2004/05 and 2005/06, before being demoted by the FA as a result of events off the pitch.
 Our highest ever league finish was in 1978/79 when we won the Isthmian League championship.We added to our third place by winning the Essex Senior League’s Gordon Brasted Memorial Trophy which was our first cup final win at first team level since 1996/97.
 We also reached the semi-finals of the Essex Senior League Cup and our reserves reached the semi-finals of the London Senior Trophy.

 Following these achievements manager Mick O’Shea decided to concentrate on his busy and successful role as Academy Director and well known and respected players Glen Golby and Steve Willis have taken over as joint managers.
 Rob O’Brien has also given up his post as first team coach in order to concentrate fully on his duties as Chairman with particular emphasis on the club’s extensive work with young people which is a vital part of our contribution to the local community.